-Many pharmacological agents have the potential to cause ototoxicity, including platinum coordination complexes, aminoglycoside antibiotics, loop diuretics and nonsteroidal antiinflammatory drugs (NSAIDs).
-A lack of direct auditory and vestibular system monitoring, interactions and potentially synergistic effects with concurrent radiotherapy, and other ototoxic exposures cloud exact assessment of the risk of ototoxicity.
-Understanding the effects of ototoxic treatments on auditory and vestibular function may be also hampered by limitations in clinical measurements for subtle, pre-clinical inner ear changes (Van der Walt, 2002).
+Many pharmacological agents have the potential to cause ototoxicity, including platinum coordination complexes, aminoglycoside antibiotics, loop diuretics and non-steroidal anti-inflammatory drugs (NSAIDs).
+A lack of direct auditory and vestibular system monitoring, interactions and potentially synergistic effects with concurrent radiotherapy and other ototoxic exposures cloud exact assessment of the risk of ototoxicity.
+Understanding the effects of ototoxic treatments on auditory and vestibular function may be also hampered by limitations in clinical measurements for subtle, preclinical inner ear changes (Van der Walt 2002).

-Cisplatin is generally considered the most ototoxic compound in common clinical use, and the second generation platin drug, carboplatin, can also produce potent cochleotoxic effects at high cumulative doses (Obermair et al., 1998; Hartmann & Lipp, 2003; Bielefeld & Henderson, 2011).
-Ototoxic hearing loss as a side effect of oxaliplatin, a third derivative, appears to be less common with only a few individual case studies reported in the literature (Malhotra et al., 2010; Vietor & George, 2012; Oh et al., 2013; Hijri et al., 2014; Dreisbach et al., 2017).
-Additionally, vestibular system damage from platinum-based drugs may cause severe balance problems characterized by disequilibrium, dizziness, and/or oscilopsia (difficulty fixing an image in the plane of view while moving) (Cass, 1991; COG, 2008; AAA, 2009; Handelsman, this issue).
+Cisplatin is generally considered the most ototoxic compound in common clinical use, and the second generation platin drug, carboplatin, can also produce potent cochleotoxic effects at high cumulative doses (Obermair et al. 1998; Hartmann and Lipp 2003; Beilefeld and Henderson 2011).
+Ototoxic hearing loss as a side effect of oxaliplatin, a third derivative, appears to be less common with only a few individual case studies reported in the literature (Malhotra et al. 2010; Vietor and George, 2012; Oh et al. 2013; Hijri et al. 2014; Dreisbach et al. 2017).
+Additionally, vestibular system damage from platinum-based drugs may cause severe balance problems characterised by disequilibrium, dizziness and/or oscillopsia (difficulty fixing an image in the plane of view while moving) (Cass 1991; COG 2008; AAA 2009; Handelsman 2017).

-Other highly cochleotoxic therapies involve certain aminoglycoside antibiotics, such as amikacin, tobramycin, or streptomycin, which are frequently distributed in the U.S. for severe bacterial infections due to their effectiveness and broad-spectrum specificity toward various organisms.
+Other highly cochleotoxic therapies involve certain aminoglycoside antibiotics, such as amikacin, tobramycin or streptomycin, which are frequently distributed in the U.S. for severe bacterial infections due to their effectiveness and broad-spectrum specificity toward various organisms.
 Aminoglycosides may also selectively target inner ear structures critical for vestibular function, resulting in balance disturbances in the absence of hearing loss.
-In some clinical cases, the aminoglycoside gentamicin is injected intratympanically in the ears of patients with Meniere's disease to ablate vestibular hair cells for therapeutic effect (Minor, 1999).
-The incidence of vestibulotoxicity across different clinical populations is highly variable, due to similar drug and patient factors listed above for ototoxic hearing loss (Schwade, 2000).
+In some clinical cases, the aminoglycoside gentamicin is injected intratympanically in the ears of patients with Meniere's disease to ablate vestibular hair cells for therapeutic effect (Minor 1999).
+The incidence of vestibulotoxicity across different clinical populations is highly variable, due to similar drug and patient factors listed above for ototoxic hearing loss (Schwade 2000).

-Largely reversible effects of ototoxicity have been associated with loop diuretics (such as furosemide), azines, NSAIDS, and the glycopeptide antibiotic, vancomycin (Black et al., 2001; also see review by Lonsbury-Martin et al., 2007).
-More research is needed to understand the concomitant effects of these drugs with only minimal ototoxic potential when given alone, which can act synergistically when given with another ototoxin (AAA, 2009).
-In the mean time, heightened clinical awareness of this potential is critical as many patients receive drugs for multiple comorbid conditions.
-For more information on classes of ototoxic drugs and their mechanisms of action see Watts et al. (2017, this issue).
+Largely reversible effects of ototoxicity have been associated with loop diuretics (such as furosemide), azines, NSAIDS and the glycopeptide antibiotic, vancomycin (Black, Gianna-Poulin, and Pesznecker 2001; also see review by Lonsbury-Martin and Martin 2007).
+More research is needed to understand the concomitant effects of these drugs with only minimal ototoxic potential when given alone, which can act synergistically when given with another ototoxin (AAA 2009).
+In the meantime, heightened clinical awareness of this potential is critical as many patients receive drugs for multiple comorbid conditions.